-- Explain how the results impacted brand and the brand's business. - Make a compelling argument around why the communications led to the results achieved. - Provide context with historical data, industry benchmarks, competitors, etc. - If you achieved additional results, explain what they were and why they are significant. - Address other factors that could have contributed to your results, whether positively or negatively. - When key metrics are withheld without explanation, judges may assume it is because the results were weak.
+- Explain how the results impacted brand and the brand's business. - Make a compelling argument to prove the marketing led to the results achieved. - Provide context with historical brand data, industry benchmarks, competitors, etc. - If you achieved additional results, explain what they were and why they are significant. - Address other factors that could have contributed to your results, whether positively or negatively.
+Judges value thoughtful answers in Question 4B vs. indicating that no other factors could have impacted your case.
+Some entrants will use this space to prove the limited impact of these factors on the results to give the judges more confidence in the results presented. - When key metrics are withheld without explanation, judges may assume it is because the results were weak.